satinsiders/math-twin/docs/tools.md

 Agents must read this document before calling any tool.

+If a QA check fails, the next agent run includes a ``qa_feedback`` field in its JSON payload (or appended text for plain prompts) containing the failure message.
+Agents should incorporate this feedback to fix the prior issues before responding again.

 ## calc_answer_tool
 Evaluates a mathematical expression with given parameters using SymPy.
 Use for exact numeric computation of expressions and intermediate results.